 Horseshoe Canyon hike summary

-- The elevation gain on the hike into Horseshoe Canyon varies depending on where you hike.
+Elevation gain: Varies on the Horseshoe Canyon hike, depending on where you walk.
 Count on about 30 – 40 m of elevation loss and gain getting into and out of the canyon.

-- The best time to do the Horseshoe Canyon hike is in spring and fall.
+Best time to hike Horseshoe Canyon: Spring and fall.
 If you go in summer, go early or later in the day when it’s cooler.
+It’s closed in winter.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
 Thank you very much for your support.